poonamkasturi/RISCV_VSD_SquadronMini/README.md

 3C (hex) = 48 (decimal) <br>
 No of instructions = (101C0 – 10184)/4 = 12 (divide by 4 because each instruction is taking 4 bytes) <br>

-The number of assembly instructions generated is 15 with option -O1 <br>
+The number of assembly instructions generated is 12 with option -Ofast <br>